 Sexual health services

-If you have symptoms of a suspected sexually transmitted infection or have had a recent HIV exposure, please call 415-581-1600 and select option #3 to be connected with the nursing team at Magnet.
+If you have symptoms of a suspected sexually transmitted infection, would like to be screened for STIs, or have had a recent HIV exposure, please call 415-581-1600 and select option #3 to be connected with the nursing team at Magnet.
 They will be able to coordinate services and testing for you.

-If you are currently receiving PrEP or HIV care from our clinical team, we can extend your prescriptions to cover this time period.
+If you are currently receiving PrEP or HIV care from our clinical team, we can extend your prescriptions.
 To request a refill, call our navigation team at 415-437-3450.
-You can also email questions about PrEP to firstname.lastname@example.org and questions about HIV services to assist4HIV@sfaf.org.
+PrEP clients are being seen for follow-up visits on a limited basis.
+You can also email questions about PrEP or follow-up appointments to firstname.lastname@example.org and questions about HIV services to assist4HIV@sfaf.org.

 - In-person Stonewall Project groups and walk-ins at 1035 Market Street and Strut are on hold at this time.
 Clients in our enrolled program can access substance use counseling sessions by phone and via video chat.
 Some group services are also occurring via video conference.
 Please refer to this schedule of the Stonewall groups to learn more.
 If you have questions about Stonewall or the group schedule, call 415-487-3100 or email email@example.com.
 Note: This is not crisis service and response may be delayed pending staff availability.
 Please dial 911 or take yourself to the nearest emergency room if there is a life-threatening emergency.

 - Black Brothers Esteem: Community support and referrals to food resources and health care.
 The following groups will be offered on video chat: